replicatedhq/replicated-docs/docs/enterprise/installing-embedded-cluster.md

   --shared-password password
 ```

-### HA Installations
+## Install with high availability

-Both online and airgapped installations can be configured in high-availability mode.
+Both online and air gapped installations can be configured in high-availability mode.

-When installing a highly available cluster, the script will prompt for a load balancer address.
+When installing on a highly available cluster, the script will prompt for a load balancer address.
 The load balancer can be preconfigured by passing in the `load-balancer-address=<host:port>` flag.

 This load balancer should be configured to distribute traffic to all healthy control plane nodes in its target list.